hhhhhhhqa/RNAtranslator/README.md

-# RNAtranslator
+<h1 align="left" style="color:#00aa55">🌿 RNAtranslator</h1>
+<h3 align="left">Modeling protein-conditional RNA design as sequence-to-sequence natural language translation</h3>

 ---

-## Overview
+## 🌱 Overview

-**RNAtranslator** is a novel generative language model that reformulates protein-conditional RNA design as a sequence-to-sequence natural language translation problem.
-By learning a joint representation of RNA and protein interactions from large-scale datasets, RNAtranslator directly generates RNA sequences with high binding affinity, natural-like properties, and novel all without the need for post-generation optimization.
-This breakthrough approach paves the way for efficient RNA design applicable to a broad range of proteins, opening new avenues in RNA therapeutics and synthetic biology.
+**RNAtranslator** is a generative language model that redefines RNA design as a **sequence-to-sequence translation problem**, treating proteins and RNAs as "languages."
+By learning from **millions of protein-RNA interactions**, RNAtranslator directly generates **novel RNA sequences** with:

+- High binding affinity
+- Structural and functional similarity to natural RNAs
+- No need for post-generation optimization

+This innovation opens new frontiers in **RNA therapeutics**, especially for **undruggable proteins**, and unlocks powerful tools for **synthetic biology**.

 <div align="center">
   <img src="./examples/Model6.png" alt="RNAtranslator Architecture" width="100%">
 </div>

 ---